 For this reason, it’s sometimes necessary to seek medical intervention sometimes necessary to seek medical intervention in the form of bariatric surgery which refers to various different weight loss surgeries that help overweight people to overcome these issues.

 After bariatric surgery, there is a long recovery process.
 You will need to follow strict diet regulations for months, and some of these restrictions will continue for life.

-Directly following your surgery, you will be restricted to a liquid diet for a number of weeks, gradually introducing soft and pureed foods and then moving on to more solids as time goes by.
+Directly following your surgery, of which you can read more here about the various surgical options on offer, you will be restricted to a liquid diet for a number of weeks, gradually introducing soft and pureed foods and then moving on to more solids as time goes by.